 At the same time, you plan for how sound design and music accompaniments will integrate into the film.

 Suspense music complements, but can also contradict, the visuals in a scene.
 Take for instance footage of a child riding a tricycle down a hallway and turning a corner.

 The imagery itself doesn’t trigger our brain’s fight or flight response.
-But when this footage is paired with suspense music, the scene transforms into something eerie.
+But when this footage is paired with suspense background music, the scene transforms into something eerie.

 This scene taken from The Shining (1980) demonstrates how — regardless of what’s happening on-screen — any shot becomes haunting or chilling with the right music.

 In this piece, we’ll examine a few of the instruments and techniques involved in creating suspense music.

 To ensure that you have all that you need to build suspense in your next project, we’re also sharing how you can find the best suspense music without running into licensing issues.

 Filmmakers must strike a careful balance between timing and music to create suspense.

 If the music isn’t right or doesn’t pair well with the visuals, the scene isn’t nearly as powerful as it could be.
 If the right music extends the feeling of suspense for too long, the audience becomes less engaged.

 There’s a reason why films like Psycho (1960) and The Shining are powerful.
 The suspense builds up to a crescendo, which typically coincides with an intense on-screen action or conflict.